 N.C.
 Standard Deduction.
 The standard deduction for most individuals can be obtained from the N.C.
 Standard Deduction Chart on Page 13 of these instructions or from the N.C.
 Standard Deduction Chart printed on Form D-400 Schedule S, Part C.

 If you claimed the N.C.
-Standard Deduction and you did not Complete Part A or Part B of Form D-400 Schedule S, DO NOT attach Form D-400 Schedule S to Form D-400.
+Standard Deduction and you did not enter an amount on Line 6 or Line 15 of Form D-400 Schedule S, DO NOT attach Form D-400 Schedule S to Form D-400.